Chios: Antimony mines

 Sporadically for some time during the early 19th century to 1950s there was mining activity on the island at Keramos Antimony Mines.

+Transport

+Chios is served by one national road to the east, the EO75, and 23 numbered provincial roads, the latter of which make up most of the road network in Chios.
+The island is also served by one regional airport, Chios Island National Airport, which is named after the ancient Greek poet Homer.

 Culture

 Adamantios Korais public library of Chios town.